mchylek/Endpoints.FSharp.Interop/README.md

 Helper functions for working with Minimal Api in F#.

-Provide convenient way to produce `RequestDelegate`.
+Provide convenient way to produce request `Delegate` compatible with `IEndpointRouteBuilder`.
-By depending on `AsParametersAttribute` we can define parameters bag and apply desired metadata attributes.
+By depending on `AsParametersAttribute` it allow define parameters bag and apply desired metadata attributes.

 Supports AspNet Core 7.0+